We explain what the Big Bang Theory is and its general characteristics. Also, the Big crunch theory and the expanding universe.

 Steady State and Continuous Creation

-Creationism states that the universe was created by a supreme God.
+Creationism maintains that the universe was created by God

 The above content published at Collaborative Research Group is for informational and educational purposes only and has been developed by referring to reliable sources and recommendations from technology experts.
 We do not have any contact with official entities nor do we intend to replace the information that they emit.